How to Leverage Home Equity to Pay Off Student Debt

 Cashing in on your home equity isn’t as easy as withdrawing money from your checking account, but it’s also not as difficult as you might think.
 A good first step is to contact a mortgage lender, who will order an appraisal of your home and help you to get started on the paperwork.

 It could also be a good idea to check your credit score.
-To secure a cash-out refinance, lenders will likely require a credit score of 620 or higher.
+To secure a cash-out refinance, many lenders will likely require a credit score of 620 or higher.
 That being said, the minimum score required depends on many factors, such as credit, income, equity, and more.
 If you don’t meet the minimum FICO score requirement for your chosen program, you might want to try to improve your credit score before applying.

 At the very least, you’ll likely need to gather necessary documents so you have them handy.
 Get together your latest tax filings, pay stubs, and bank statements.
 Lenders use those documents to evaluate whether you have the savings and cash flow to pay back a fatter mortgage, and they may ask for when you apply to refinance.